sahiljoshi515/sahiljoshi515.github.io/_pages/about.md

 Awards & Service
 ======
-- I have been elected President of the Computer Science Graduate Student Association (CSGSA) for the 2025–2026 academic year.
+- I have been elected as the President of the Computer Science Graduate Student Association (CSGSA) for the 2025–2026 academic year.